Vyral/carlos-gutierrez/_drafts/helping-a-family-in-need-with-our-bellas-build-project.md

 {% include youtube.html %}

-Giving back to the community is something my family and I have always been passionate about.
+<center>Giving back to the community is something my family and I have always been passionate about.</center>

 I recently had the privilege of appearing on Good Morning San Diego with my daughter Bella to share some news about a very special project my team, my family, and I have been working on: Bella’s Build.
 After observing the efforts and work of Pacific Sotheby’s “Agents of Change”, we were inspired to raise money to build a home for a family in need in Tijuana, Mexico.